webcompat/webcompat-reporter-extensions/README.md

 By clicking on the extension button, the user asks the browser to send the URL of a website to webcompat.com (in order to report an issue) in a new tab.
 No information is collected besides that which gets submitted by the user as a bug report.

+If you choose to upload a screenshot or other image, it will be publicly accessible.
+Please do not include any confidential or personal information in the screenshot.

+The User Agent HTTP header that your browser sends will be recorded in the bug report, if you choose to report a bug, but is hidden by default.

 ### License

 This Source Code Form is subject to the terms of the Mozilla Public